skypjack/entt/docs/md/resource.md

 auto handle = cache.reload<my_loader>("another/identifier"_hs, 42);
 ```

-As above, the function returns a handle to the resource that is invalid in case
+As above, the function returns a resource handle that is invalid in case of
-of errors.
+errors.
 The `reload` member function is a kind of alias of the following
 snippet:

 ```cpp